jirapongse/katacoda-scenarios/esdk-docker/step5.md

 `./VAConsumer -encryptedSocket amer-1.pricing.streaming.edp.thomsonreuters.com:14002 ELEKTRON_DD mp:/IBM.N -sessionMgnt -uname <username> -passwd <password> -clientId <clientid>`{{copy}}

-Please copy the above command to change the username, password, and clientid according to your credential and then paste it back to the terminal.
+Please copy the above command to change the *username*, *password*, and *clientid* according to your credential and then paste it back to the terminal.

 The output of VAConsumer looks like: